-Therefore, this work main motivation is to facilitate player’s understanding about how events transpired during the game session and how each action influenced the outcomes.
+Therefore, this work main motivation is to facilitate player’s understanding about how events emerged during the game session and how each action influenced the outcomes.
 This knowledge can be used in future game sessions to avoid making the same mistakes or even to adjust gameplay features.

 Goals

-Given the above, the aim of this work is to present a new approach for game flow analysis, from data logging to data visualization.
-The goal is to improve the player’s understanding of the game flow, providing insights on how the story progressed and the influences in the outcome.
+Given the aforementioned motivation, the aim of this work is to present a new approach for game flow analysis.
+The goal is to improve the player’s understanding of the game flow, providing insights on how the story progressed and the influences on the outcomes.
 In order to improve understanding, this work provides the means for analyzing the game flow by using provenance.
-The provenance analysis is done by processing collected gameplay data and generating a provenance graph, which relates the actions and events that occurred during the game session.
+Provenance analysis is done by processing collected gameplay data and generating a provenance graph, which relates the actions and events that occurred during the game session.
 This provenance graph allows the player to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
 This process may also aid in the identification of mistakes, allowing the player to reflect upon them for future interactions.

 Thus, this work proposes a conceptual framework that collects information during a game session and maps it to provenance terms, using digital provenance (FREIRE et al., 2008) concepts for representing the game flow.
-The conceptual framework provides the means for a game flow analysis by using and manipulating a provenance graph to represent the gathered game information.
+The conceptual framework provides the means for game flow analysis by using and manipulating a provenance graph that represent the gathered game information.

 Even though the scenario used in this work is over a serious game, we believe that the concepts discussed here are applicable to any kind of game and are useful to support advanced game flow analysis, such as gameplay design, gameplay balancing, gameplay metrics, data mining, and even for storytelling.